Honda Civic Type R: EP3 (2001; based on seventh generation Civic)

-In 2001, Honda introduced the next generation of the Civic Type R as a unique 3-door hatchback to the UK market, which was manufactured in Swindon, England.
-This European Domestic Market Civic Type R featured a 200 PS 2.0-liter i-VTEC engine (K20A2) and the regular Type R treatment of seam welding, close-ratio 6-speed transmission and upgraded brakes, but did not include some of the other higher-end features such as the helical limited-slip differential and red Recaro race seats that were standard on the EK9.
+In 2001, Honda introduced the next-generation Civic Type R as a unique 3-door hatchback to the UK market; it was manufactured in Swindon, England.
+This European Domestic Market Civic Type R featured a 200 PS 2.0-litre i-VTEC engine (K20A2) and the regular Type R treatment of seam welding, close-ratio 6-speed transmission, and upgraded brakes, but did not include some of the other higher-end features such as the helical limited-slip differential and red Recaro race seats that were standard on the EK9.

-However, Honda marketed a JDM (Japanese domestic market) version of the EP3 (which was exclusively manufactured in Swindon, UK and was shipped to Japan), which retained the highly renowned helical LSD similar to that of the EK9 and red Recaro race seats.
-Other differences of the JDM model included a more track-oriented chassis/undercarriage settings as compared to the European model as well as a more powerful engine having a power output of 215 PS (designated K20A) had a fully balanced crankshaft assembly with the different intake manifold, exhaust manifold, high-lift camshafts, high-compression pistons, chrome-moly flywheel and ECU programming.
-All of the Japan-spec K20A Type R powertrains were built in Japan and shipped to the Swindon plant to be installed in the Japan-spec Type R EP3.
-The JDM EP3 was also available in the traditional Type R Championship White while the European domestic market (EDM) version was not.
+However, Honda marketed a JDM (Japanese domestic market) version of the EP3 (exclusively manufactured in Swindon, UK, and shipped to Japan) that retained the highly renowned helical LSD, similar to that of the EK9, and red Recaro race seats.
+Other differences of the JDM model included more track-oriented chassis/undercarriage settings as compared to the European model, as well as a more powerful engine having a power output of 215 PS (designated K20A), which had a fully balanced crankshaft assembly with a different intake manifold, exhaust manifold, high-lift camshafts, high-compression pistons, chrome-moly flywheel, and ECU programming.
+All Japan-spec K20A Type R powertrains were built in Japan and shipped to the Swindon plant for installation in the Japan-spec Type R EP3.
+The JDM EP3 was also available in the traditional Type R Championship White, while the European domestic market (EDM) version was not.
 The EDM variant has more-relaxed gear ratios and some high-rpm torque traded for low-rpm torque compared to the JDM variant.